-In addition to the other information set forth in this Form 10-Q, you should carefully consider the factors discussed in Part I, Item 1A, subsection "Risk Factors" of our Annual Report on Form 10-K for the fiscal year ended December 31, 2016 which could materially affect our business, financial condition or future results of operations.
-The risks described in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016 are not the only risks that we face.
+In addition to the other information set forth in this Form 10-Q, you should carefully consider the factors discussed in Part I, Item 1A, subsection "Risk Factors" of our Annual Report on Form 10-K for the fiscal year ended December 31, 2017 which could materially affect our business, financial condition or future results of operations.
+The risks described in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017 are not the only risks that we face.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial may also materially adversely affect our business, financial condition and future results of operations.
-The following information updates, and should be read in conjunction with, the risk factors previously disclosed in Item 1A, subsection "Risk Factors" to Part I of our Annual Report on Form 10-K for the fiscal year ended December 31, 2016 filed on February 27 2017.
+The risk factors previously disclosed in Item 1A, subsection "Risk Factors" to Part I of our Annual Report on Form 10-K for the fiscal year ended December 31, 2017 filed on February 16, 2018.
 Except as set forth below, there have been no material changes to the risk factors previously disclosed under the caption "Risk Factors" in our Annual Report on Form 10-K.